-- A carer's role does not permit him/her to have access to a vulnerable person's bank details or personal identification number (PIN).
-This also includes telephone and internet banking on behalf of a vulnerable person. - Under no circumstances should carers or their family or friends give financial advice to a vulnerable person.
+- A carer's role does not permit him/her to have access to an at risk person's bank details or personal identification number (PIN).
+This also includes telephone and internet banking on behalf of an at risk person - Under no circumstances should carers or their family or friends give financial advice to an at risk person.

-63. Relationships between a vulnerable person and a carer
+63. Relationships between an at risk person and a carer

 - As a carer you have a particular task or job description.
 This defines your role and gives you boundaries.
-You do not want to cause emotional or physical dependence in the vulnerable by becoming overly involved in their lives.
+You do not want to cause emotional or physical dependence in the at risk person by becoming overly involved in their lives.
 Accordingly you can say no if you are asked to do more than you agreed to do.
 Say no in an assertive and positive way to avoid offence.
 For example you can say "I can't visit you tomorrow but I look forward to seeing you next week."
-Saying no is a sign that you are looking after yourself as well as others. - You are not expected to be on call as you have your own life, so in normal circumstances do not give out your personal details such as your phone number or address. - Ensure that the arrangements to visit a vulnerable person are clear so that the person knows when to expect your visit. - Don't assume that the vulnerable person wants you to visit.
-Uncertainty can be a problem in circumstances where the worker has a personal relationship with the vulnerable person.
-In these circumstances be completely clear that the vulnerable person wants you to visit and remember that it will be hard for the vulnerable person to say no to your visit. - Do not call on a vulnerable person unannounced or outside the designated visiting times without prior agreement as vulnerable people also have a need for their own personal space and the right to say no to extra visits. - It is generally inappropriate to contact a vulnerable person through social networking sites or by mobile phone (such as texting).
-Do not accept or offer friend status on social network sites from a vulnerable person for whom you have a duty of care. - Keep the focus on the vulnerable person rather than your own personal needs or concerns. - Respect the vulnerable person's right to hold beliefs and values that may be different to yours without imposing your ideas on them.
+Saying no is a sign that you are looking after yourself as well as others - You are not expected to be on call as you have your own life, so in normal circumstances do not give out your personal details such as your phone number or address - Ensure that the arrangements to visit an at risk person are clear so that the person knows when to expect your visit - Don't assume that the at risk person wants you to visit.
+Uncertainty can be a problem in circumstances where the worker has a personal relationship with the at risk person.
+In these circumstances be completely clear that the at risk person wants you to visit and remember that it will be hard for the at risk person to say no to your visit - Do not call on an at risk person unannounced or outside the designated visiting times without prior agreement as at risk people also have a need for their own personal space and the right to say no to extra visits - It is generally inappropriate to contact an at risk person through social networking sites or by mobile phone (such as texting).
+Do not accept or offer friend status on social network sites from an at risk person for whom you have a duty of care - Keep the focus on the at risk person rather than your own personal needs or concerns - Respect the at risk person's right to hold beliefs and values that may be different to yours without imposing your ideas on them.